functionless/eventual-website/docs/how-to/debug-production-workflows.md

 ## Replay

 The `eventual replay` CLI supports running a workflow execution's history locally to help with debugging.
-All you need is the execu
+All you need is the execution id.

 ```
-eventual replay execution --execution myExecutionId --entry ./src/my-service.ts
+eventual replay execution --execution myExecutionId
 ```

 :::info